jimylja/LessonsToGoogleCal/README.md

 # LessonsToGoogleCal
-Aplication for import school lessons list from Excel to Google Calendar
+Aplication for import school lessons list from Excel Sheet to Google Calendar